-Up to total educational expense minus financial aid per academic year on behalf of each dependent undergraduate.
+Parents of dependent undergraduate students can borrow up to total cost of attendance minus student financial aid per academic year.
+Direct Parent loans are credit based and a credit check will be run at the time of application.
 Interest rate is fixed for each loan, and there is an origination fee.
 Repayment begins immediately after receipt of second disbursement of the loan.
-Complete the FAFSA.
-For more information and to complete a Direct Loan PLUS Promissory Note/Application go to studentaid.gov.
+For more information and apply, the parent must complete the Direct Plus Loan Application for Parents and the Direct Loan PLUS Master Promissory Note (MPN) online at studentaid.gov.
+Student must have completed a FAFSA prior to this application.
+Please note, parent will need their FSA User ID and password to complete online MPN.

-Scholarships, Awards and Loans
+Scholarships, Awards, and Loans